awslabs/graphstorm/docs/source/cli/model-training-inference/real-time-inference.rst

   EndpointConfig, and Endpoint by appending datetime to this model name.
 The name should follow a regular expression pattern: ``^[a-zA-Z0-9]([\-a-zA-Z0-9]*[a-zA-Z0-9])$``.
 (Default: ``GSF-Model4Realtime``)

-This command will log out the deployed endpoint name based on the value for ``--model-name``, e.g., ``GSF-Model4Realtime-Endpoint-2025-06-04-23-47-11``, to be used in the invoke step.
+This command will print the deployed endpoint name based on the value for ``--model-name``, e.g., ``GSF-Model4Realtime-Endpoint-2025-06-04-23-47-11``, to be used in the invoke step.
 The same endpoint name can also be found from Amazon SageMaker AI Web console under the "Inference -> Endpoints" menu.